measurement-factory/anubis/README.md

   the PR page on GitHub knows why Anubis ignored (failed, unfinished, or successful) staging tests.
 The bot removes this (usually short-lived) label after creating a fresh staging commit for the PR.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
-The bot does not attempt to merge this PR again until at least one of the following events happens:
+The bot does not attempt to merge this PR until the previously failed checks for the staging commit are abandoned (see `M-abandoned-staging-checks`) or are restarted and finish successfully.
-  * A human decides that this problem is resolved and removes the label manually.
-  * The failed checks for the staging commit are restarted or removed.
-  * The staging commit becomes stale.
-See `M-abandoned-staging-checks`.
 * `M-failed-staging-other`: A fatal PR-specific error that occurred while waiting for staging checks but was not classified as `M-failed-staging-checks`.
 It is probably necessary to consult CI logs to